undp/digital-development-compass/ui/README.md

 ## Deployment

-This UI auto-deploys on Vercel.
+This UI auto-deploys on Vercel.app

 # Processing geojson data